Colorado Early Colleges Colorado Springs President's Scholarship

-- Graphic art which may include a poster, painting, computer generated graphics or other visual product emphasizing the Mission Statement, Grit and Growth Mindset, or:
+- Graphic art which may include a poster, painting, computer generated graphics or other visual product emphasizing Grit and Growth Mindset, or:

-- Video or film media concerning the Mission Statement, Grit and Growth Mindset (maximum five minutes in length).
+- Video or film media concerning Grit and Growth Mindset (maximum five minutes in length).
 The media that can be used may include: interviews, demonstrations, performances, audio presentations, visual presentations and graphic presentations, or:

 - Personal essay explaining the application of Grit or Growth Mindset in the student’s life.

-- Performing arts, which may include a dance, musical performance (song or instrument), or speech based on the Mission Statement, Grit and Growth Mindset.
-The performance should be between three and five minutes and submitted via electronic format (i.e. YuTube.com, audio file, etc.).
+- Performing arts, which may include a dance, musical performance (song or instrument), or speech based on Grit and Growth Mindset.
+The performance should be between three and five minutes and submitted via electronic format (i.e. youtube.com, audio file, etc.).
 The competitor can utilize the assistance of up to four other students in their presentation; however, only the applicant will be able to receive the scholarship.

 - Students should reference the rubric that will be used by the judging panel to ensure that their product presented meets the criteria.
 Set yourself apart from other competitors!